 Do not sow your seed unless you are ready to mulch.
 Many seeds are lightweights and have built in feathers specially made to waft them into another yard.

 Mulch helps keep your soil moist and can add nutrients.
-Soil is a good mulch for seeds, but for desert plant seed, small gravel, sand, or crushed granite also works well.
+Soil is a good mulch for seeds, but for desert plant seed, small gravel, sand, or crushed granite may work better.

 Binder, finely ground plant material that gets sticky when moistened, will help keep your seed, soil and mulch in place, especially on steep slopes and in windy areas.
 Sprinkle the binder at a rate of 1-2 pounds per 1,000 square feet over the soil and the mulch.
 On steep slopes, more binder may be helpful.
 Wet the area after putting on binder so it can do its job of holding everything to the soil.
 Binder is effective for about a year, by then the sun and soil creatures have decomposed it.